ti2-group/einsum_benchmark/metadata_docs.md

 Independent components can be treated separately, which has a high potential for optimization and parallelization.
 In each component all nodes are connected by a path via edges.
 We only consider edges, i.e. indices not part of the output, when searching for independent components.
 Therefore, tensors that are only connected via indices that are part of the output are considered independent.

-If we adjust the example graph to make j and output index as well, we get two independent components, one containing only A and one containing B and C.
+If we adjust the example graph to make j an output index as well, we get two independent components, one containing only A and one containing B and C.

 ```mermaid
 flowchart LR